HORSEBACK RIDING

 Nearby Trail Ideas

-• Spencer Meadows Trail: This lovely trail is located about 11 miles west of the lodge on Hwy 39.
+• Spencer Meadows Trail: This lovely trail is about 11 miles west of the lodge on Hwy 39.

 Horseback Riding Trails in Lassen Park

-Lassen Volcanic Park boasts over 150 miles of trails, 100 miles of which are open to horseback riding.
+Lassen Volcanic Park boasts over 150 miles of trails, 100 miles open to horseback riding.
 We love the Juniper Lake area, where you’ll find two horse corrals near the Juniper Lake Campground.
 Be advised that the trail involves 7 miles on washboard dirt roads to the trailhead.
 Other riding trails in Lassen Volcanic Park include:

 • Jonesville to Colby Mountain